#color_dusk

 Can earplugs block out specific frequencies and sounds that trigger tinnitus?

-Loop Experience earplugs don’t block out specific frequencies, rather they reduce the overall volume of noise.
-They work by attenuating sounds across a broad range of frequencies.
-That means that they reduce the overall volume (by up to 18 dB, or a further 5dB if you use Loop Experience Plus).
+Loop Experience earplugs don’t block out specific frequencies – but they do reduce the overall volume of noise across a broad range of frequencies, offering up to 18 dB (SNR) of noise reduction.

 Can earplugs be used in both quiet and noisy environments to manage tinnitus?

-Overusing earplugs for tinnitus when you’re in quiet environments may end up making your tinnitus worse.
-When there’s no background noise, you may be more sensitive and your tinnitus can get worse when you’re not exposed to noise.
-But it is recommended that you wear earplugs to protect your ears in noisy environments and stop your tinnitus from getting worse.
+It’s not recommended that you use tinnitus earplugs in quiet environments, as it can end up making your tinnitus worse.
+That’s because, when there’s no background noise, you may become more sensitive to sound – meaning that your tinnitus is worse when you are exposed to noise.
+However, it is highly recommended to wear earplugs to protect your hearing in noisy environments and keep everyday sounds at a comfortable volume.